nCompass-tech/nCompass/README.md

 ## Getting your API Key
-We're working on automating the process for you to select a model of your choice and getting an API key, but for now please email either adityarajagopal@ncompass.tech or diederikvink@ncompass.tech to be onboarded and provided with your API key.
+We're working on automating the process for you to select a model of your choice and getting an API key, but for now please email either aditya.rajagopal@ncompass.tech or diederik.vink@ncompass.tech to be onboarded and provided with your API key.
 Thanks!

 ## One-Line-Of-Code (OLOC)